Working with temporal data#

 2020-12-22 00:00:00

-All of the previous examples focused on using textual representation of time as input.
-Naturally it is also possible to construct a datetime object using Unix time representation.
-Because Unix time is a simple number, it is much more straightforward to parse a datetime object based on them.
-This is how would convert a Unix time 1608649200 into a datetime using fromtimestamp() function:
+The previous examples have all focused on using a textual representation of time as an input.
+Naturally it is also possible to construct a datetime object using the Unix time representation.
+Because Unix time is a simple number, it is much more straightforward to parse and use to create a datetime object.
+Here is an example of how we would convert the Unix time 1608649200 into a datetime object using the .fromtimestamp() function.

 unix_time = 1608649200